abratchik/kodi.repository/Readme.md

 # Kodi addon repository

-This is a non-commercial addon repository maintained by Alex Bratchik.
+This is a non-commercial addon repository for [Kodi mediacenter](https://kodi.tv) maintained by Alex Bratchik.
 It has been created for fun so you are free to use it in  accordance with GPL v.3 license.